geoy/geoy/README.md

 ]
 ```

 ## NOTES

 1. Should we have a location id...? tracking a physical place, or a city, etc...
 (Instagam does this)
 2. Should we limit the polygon points to 4 data points, like a bounding box (Twitter does this)
   * whatever makes querying easier..
-4 points will be accurate enough
+4 points will be accurate enough..
+5, 6 points?